 30 Best Virtual Assistant Interview Questions

 "What does a virtual assistant do?"Graphic

-Another significant advantage of hiring an EA is a subsequent increase in productivity, as virtual assistants handle routine tasks, freeing up your time to focus on more strategic activities.
+Another significant advantage to hiring VAs is the subsequent increase in productivity.
 A report by McKinsey found that delegating routine work can increase productivity by up to 20%.
-This means more time for you to work on growing your business.
-These professionals also bring specialized skills to the table.
-From social media management to customer service, you can find a virtual assistant with the expertise you need - as no two EA roles are ever the same.
-This access to specialized skills at an affordable cost helps you maintain a high standard of work without investing in extensive training.
+Most virtual assistants handle routine tasks, but these professionals also bring specialized skills to the table.
+From social media management to customer service, you can find a virtual assistant with the expertise you need or at least with the willingness to learn and grow.
 You can always set stretch goals for them to help their role evolve naturally as they grow alongside your organization.

+30 Best Virtual Assistant Interview Questions